-RetinalGeniX Technologies, Inc. is a publically held emerging medical device company focused on preventing blindness through a cost-effective Mass Retinal Screening Device and a Patient Real-Time Home Monitoring Imaging & Physician Alert System.
+RetinalGeniX Technologies, Inc. is a publicly held emerging medical device company focused on preventing blindness through a cost-effective Mass Retinal Screening Device and a Patient Real-Time Home Monitoring Imaging & Physician Alert System.

 The Mass Retinal Screening device provides retinal imaging that captures a 200° FOV without pupil dilation and detects the earliest stages of diabetic retinopathy to prevent blindness.
 This device requires submission to the FDA’s 510(k) approval process.